electric-cash/electric-cash/doc/benchmarking.md

 Running
 ---------------------

-For benchmarks purposes you only need to compile `bitcoin_bench`.
+For benchmarks purposes you only need to compile `elcash_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src bitcoin_bench
+    make -C src elcash_bench

-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling elcash-core, the benchmarks can be run with:

     src/bench/bench_elcash